 Note: there can’t be any other information or design elements between the required Information Panel content.

 - Name and address of the manufacturer, packer or distributor.
 Unless it’s the actual manufacturer whose name and address are on the package, the name and address must also include the firm’s relation to the product—e.g., “manufactured for” or “distributed by.”
 If the firm’s name and address are listed in a current city directory or phone book, you can omit the street address and just include city or town, state, ZIP (or mailing code for outside US).
-The product’s country of origin is not required, but if you’re including this it must be located close to the firm’s name and address and be about the same size.
+The product’s country of origin is not required if manufactured in the US, but it is required for all imported foods.
+If you’re including the country of origin it must be located close to the firm’s name and address and be about the same size.

 - Ingredients listed in order of greatest to least by weight.
 Must be on same panel as the name and address, but can be located before or after nutrition facts and name and address.
 You can list sub-ingredients of a food in parentheses following it—e.g., SEMISWEET CHOCOLATE CHIPS (SUGAR, UNSWEETENED CHOCOLATE, COCOA BUTTER, SOY LECITHIN [EMULSIFIER], VANILLA)—or factor in all sub-ingredients as main ingredients listed in order of greatest to least without naming the original ingredient that the sub-ingredients comprise.